erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

 used to update the fine data is due to the difference in the averaging of the advected quantity to the face where the flux is defined.

+We note that both coupling schemes are conservative for mass because the fluxes for the continuity equation are the momenta themselves, which are interpolated on faces at the coarse-fine interface.
+Other advected quantities which are advanced in conservation form will lose conservation with one-way coupling.
-We note that both coupling schemes are conservative in the sense that quantities are conserved at the base level.
-Two-way coupling is only conservative if the refluxing operation is included with the averaging down; if averaging down occurs without refluxing, conservation is lost.
+Two-way coupling is conservative for these scalars as long as the refluxing operation is included with the averaging down.